 Without doubt, the product that rolls over skin the easiest is The Stick.
 It features small, smooth beads that roll with very little friction and aren't prone to pinching together.
 Testers also loved the foam-covered roller of the Tiger Tail, which doesn't pinch because there are no separate beads.
 While it features large, knobby beads, the Ameri Fitness also rolled comfortably and smoothly over the skin.

 Friction Over Clothing

 Whether you are rolling out in cold weather when wearing shorts or a t-shirt isn't an option, have to access parts of your body that are going to be covered in clothes no matter what, or simply want a little relief after you've already put your pajamas on at night, how much friction your roller stick creates with your clothing is important.
-For comparison sake, we tested each stick on the same clothing, but also noticed that baggier, thicker clothing is harder to use in conjunction with a roller than thinner, tighter clothing.
+For comparison's sake, we tested each stick on the same clothing, but we noticed that baggier, thicker clothing is harder to use in conjunction with a roller than thinner, tighter clothing.